GrantsSkip to content Skip to main navigation

 Airway protective mechanisms and Deep Brain Stimulation Surgery in Parkinson’s disease

-The overarching aim of the proposed study is to prospectively study the effects of unilateral subthalamic nucleus (STN) vs. globus pallidus interna (GPi) deep brain stimulation (DBS) surgery in Parkinson’s disease on swallowing and cough function.
-This aim will be achieved by testing the swallowing and cough function of 40 consecutive patients with PD receiving DBS surgery.
+The overarching aim of the proposed study was to prospectively study the effects of unilateral subthalamic nucleus (STN) vs. globus pallidus interna (GPi) deep brain stimulation (DBS) surgery in Parkinson’s disease on swallowing and cough function.
+This aim was achieved by testing the swallowing and cough function of 40 consecutive patients with PD receiving DBS surgery.

 Parkinson’s Study Group